Microdermabrasion for Younger, Healthy-Looking Skin

 Microdermabrasion Treatment FAQs

-Microdermabrasion: Results on all skin types and colors…
+Microdermabrasion produces results on all skin types and colors

-Microdermabrasion can improve or eliminate superficial skin problems.
-It works on all skin types and colors to produce subtle changes, causing no skin color change or scarring.
-However, it is not effective for problems such as stretch marks, keloids (an overgrowth of scar tissue at the site of a healed skin injury) or deep acne scars.
-Microlaser Peels are the treatment of choice for these types of skin problems.
+Microdermabrasion works on all skin types and colors to produce subtle improvements, without causing changes in skin color or scarring.
+That said, microneedling is less effective for problems like stretch marks, keloids (an overgrowth of scar tissue), or deep acne scars.
+Microlaser peels are typically recommended for these types of skin problems instead.
 Microdermabrasion is a non-surgical procedure, so there are little to no risks.

 Preparing For Your Microdermabrasion Treatment

-Microdermabrasion treatments in our Bergen County, NJ spa last less than an hour and are performed on an out-patient basis.
-The area to be treated will be cleaned, and then sterile micro-crystals will be used to gently exfoliate your skin.
-No anesthesia is needed.
-Microdermabrasion machine pressure is adjusted for your skin’s needs as its handpiece is moved across the treatment area delivering a precise stream of crystals onto the skin’s surface.
-The sloughed off skin cells and the left-over crystals are then suctioned off to reveal a fresh, vibrant skin surface.
+Microdermabrasion treatments in our Bergen County, NJ medical aesthetics office last less than an hour and are performed on an outpatient basis.
+The area to be treated will be cleaned and sterile micro-crystals will be used to gently exfoliate your skin.

 Initial Microdermabrasion Benefits are Immediate

-Because Microdermabrasion is non-invasive it has a low risk of complications and is one of the safest skin rejuvenation procedures available.
-Some patients report redness or dry feeling in their skin after a treatment, but this is temporary.
-Typical care following your Microdermabrasion treatment includes the use of moisturizers and sunscreens, and avoiding sun exposure for a few days.
+Because microdermabrasion is non-invasive, it has a low risk of complications and is one of the safest skin rejuvenation procedures available.
+Some patients report mild redness or dry feeling in their skin after a treatment, but this is temporary.
+Typical care following your microdermabrasion treatment includes the use of moisturizers and sunscreens, and it’s recommended that you avoid sun exposure for a few days.